songlab-cal/ConvexML/README.md

             where sequences are represented as lists of integers.
 Missing data should be represented as -1.
         ancestral_sequences: Optionally, the ancestral states can be provided too.
-If not provided (i.e. None), then the algorithm, to reconstruct the ancestral sequences can be provided with `ancestral_state_reconstructor`.
+If not provided (i.e. None), then the algorithm to reconstruct the ancestral sequences can be provided with `ancestral_state_reconstructor`.
 If you provide ancestral sequences,
             then your newick tree should name the internal nodes too, e.g.